lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

 .. admonition:: What's the Minimum for Experimentation?

-   To review the installation instructions and test the installation of K3s in various operating systems, we routinely install and bring up minimal LOCKSS |LATEST_MINOR|, with no metadata services or Web replay engines, and with empty embedded PostgreSQL and Solr databases, in Vagrant virtual machines with Virtualbox using 2 CPU cores and 3 GB of memory.
+   To review the installation instructions and test the installation of K3s in various operating systems, we routinely install and bring up minimal LOCKSS |LATEST_MINOR|, with no metadata services or Web replay engines, and with empty embedded PostgreSQL database, in Vagrant virtual machines with Virtualbox, using 2 CPU cores and 3 GB of memory.
 These minimal VMs would not support a production load, but it can be a useful tool to try out the installation instructions or evaluate the system.

 ----